sandali95/SIT737/sit737-2025-prac10p/README.md

-# 9.1P: Adding a database to your application
+# 10.1P: Monitoring and Visibility

 This is a simple todo application with only one service demonstrating GCP Kubernetes cluster usage.This is a continuation of 9.1p task.
 The project is now built in to two services the application and the database (mongo db).
 It is now deployed in to a kubernates cluster deployed in GCP.